ARMmbed/mbed-example-network/test/helloworld-tcpclient/README.md

-# UDP Time Example
+# HTTP file downloader (TCP Example)
-This application reads the current UTC time by sending a packet to utcnist.colorado.edu (128.138.140.44)
+This application downloads a file from an HTTP server (mbed.org) and looks for a specific string in the returned file.

-This example is implemented as a logic class (UDPGetTime) wrapping a UDP socket.
+This example is implemented as a logic class (HelloHTTP) wrapping a TCP socket.
 The logic class handles all events, leaving the main loop to just check if the process has finished.

 ## Pre-requisites
 To build and run this example the requirements below are necessary: